-Also known as degree coffee, filter kapi, Mylapore filter coffee, Madras filter coffee, Madras kaapi, Mysore filter coffee, or Kumbakonam degree coffee, it is basically a drip coffee brewed using a special filter.
+Also known as degree coffee, filter kapi, Mylapore filter coffee, Madras filter coffee, Madras kaapi, Mysore filter coffee, or Kumbakonam degree coffee, it is a drip coffee brewed using a special filter.

-Traditionally, this aromatic coffee is served in a small tumbler and a dabara (container/cup) that is used to cool and mix it.
+Traditionally, this aromatic coffee is served in a small tumbler and a dabara (container, cup) that is used to cool and mix it.

-South Indian Coffee Filter – The coffee filter to make this South Indian style filter coffee is very unique.
-It can be found in most utensil shops in India.
-It is also easily available online or at any Indian grocery store near you.
+The coffee filter used to make this South Indian-style filter coffee is unique.
+It can be found in most utensil shops in India, online, or at any Indian grocery store near you.

 This filter comes in 4 parts.
 The lower container is where the decoction (brewed coffee) collects.

 This filter comes in various sizes and materials.
-I use a small brass coffee filter (250 ml) which is good for making 3 cups of coffee at a time.
-But you can use a larger filter and brew more decoction.
+I use a small brass coffee filter (250 ml) to make three cups of coffee at a time, but you can use a larger filter and brew more decoction.
+You can also choose a steel filter, which is cheaper and easy to maintain.

 Ingredients